How do you start a private foundation?

 Application for 501(c)(3) status

-2. Limitation on Lobbying Clause: The foundation is prohibited from engaging in substantial lobbying activities or any political activities, such as endorsing specific political candidates.
+2. Limitation on Lobbying Clause: State that the foundation will not engage in lobbying activities or political campaigns, such as endorsing specific political candidates.

-4. Charitable Dissolution Clause: In the event of dissolution, the foundation’s assets must be distributed to another 501(c)(3) organization.
+4. Charitable Dissolution Clause: Specify that, upon dissolution, the foundation's remaining assets will be distributed to another qualified 501(c)(3) organization.

 State Tax Exemption